When you were a kid, you probably loved birthdays. Cake and presents and being king or queen for the day made you feel special, didn’t they?

 1. Give something of value, no strings attached

 Sephora is great at this.
 They give you a choice of three gifts, from known brands such as Tatcha.
 Plus, you can pick up your gift in-store without having to buy anything else.
-The Aeroplan eStore surprised me this year with a choice of four birthday options, including free 100 points.
-One year, a local restaurant emailed me to say happy birthday, and included a QR code to give me $10 off a purchase of $30.
+The Aeroplan eStore surprised me one year with a choice of four birthday options, including free 100 points.
+Another time, a local restaurant emailed me to say happy birthday, and included a QR code to give me $10 off a purchase of $30.
 The coupon was good for more than a month, so I had a chance to use it.
 Restaurants who don’t track customer birthdays also have a chance to score points when they ask if you’re celebrating anything.
 The Keg, for instance, brings you a free dessert (yum, Billy Miner Pie).

 No real value: I appreciate cards from my friends, but from my dentist?
 Not so much.
 His office mails out birthday cards, but really, they could save the stamps and send email greetings.
 Or if they’re going to use snail mail, why not send a coupon for free dental floss or a toothbrush?